chicagolug/chicagolug-pelican/content/news/2014-01-26-hello-world.rst

 ============

 :author: ChicagoLUG
-:summary: Let's try out the bloggings
+:summary: Let's try out the bloggings.
+This article outlines how to create and format a basic page as part of this website.
 :date: 2014-01-26 11:05
 :category: News
 :slug: news/2014-01-26-hello-world